Rise of diverse Narrative: Minnal Murali and C U Soon

 Now coming to another Onam treat, C U Soon that was released yesterday; C U Soon is cinematic evidence of “Modern problems need modern solution!”
 This film has been perfectly made for an OTT experience.
 With just limited access to locations and crew, this film has redefined storytelling.

 While the entire film fraternity is perplexed about the current scenario preventing them to make films in outdoor locations, C U Soon shows how you can transcend any limitation, without compromising on quality content and offer a visual treat.

 The entire film moves through the characters’ phone screens.
 We are even taken to outside locations, like the police station through Google Maps.
 The entire film depends solely on technology.

-With the pandemic and lockdown forcing the filmmakers to step down for an unknown time and swallowing their plans, it is a relief how filmmakers are coming up with an alternate narrative and keeping up the spirit of Indian cinema.
-As much as we can claim that maybe something good is coming out of the pandemic, such films are a ray of hope in these times of destitution.
+With the pandemic and lockdown forcing the filmmakers to step down for an unknown time and swallow their plans, it is a relief how filmmakers are coming up with an alternate narrative and keeping up the spirit of Indian cinema.
+As much as we can claim that maybe something good is coming out of the pandemic, such films are a ray of hope in these times of pestilence.